How I Chose Great Books for Excellence in Literature

 I believe that literature can play an important part in the process of becoming “wise as serpents, and harmless as doves,” (Matthew 10:16).
 Literature, read and discussed in the home, seems to be an ideal vehicle for learning about life and seeing, in a completely non-threatening way, how various choices and worldviews are lived out.
 When great literature is coupled with history and context information, it provides a unique window into worldviews and their consequences.

-My choices for Excellence in Literature include many of the books listed on major “Top 100 Books of All Time” lists, and in many cases reflect my own Christian worldview (though the curriculum is not religious).
+My choices for Excellence in Literature include many of the books listed on major “Top 100 Books of All Time” lists, and in many cases reflect my own Christian worldview (though the curriculum itself is not religious).
 Some books such as The Great Gatsby are written from a different worldview, but each of them is included because the answers to the primary questions were positive.
 Books such as Gatsby speak truth about the author’s worldview, and they don’t gloss over it or make it appealing.
 This is truth, and while it’s not necessarily pleasant, it is helpful.

 My goal in writing Excellence in Literature is to pass along my love for some of the most beautiful, thought-provoking literature in the world, and to help students learn to think critically and analytically while growing mentally and spiritually.
 Great books raise challenging questions, and I hope your family will enjoy many interesting conversations about what you read.
 Be ready to get lost in a story and emerge on the other side, having grown and changed through walking in another’s shoes for a time.
 Great books can be great friends.
 Enjoy!

 *One note about editions: For the curriculum, I often chose older editions of translated books, as they are usually the most discreet about things parents might find worrisome.
 In Chaucer’s Canterbury Tales, for example, if you read a modern translation, you may to want to pre-read and possibly omit the Miller’s Tale.
 I have favorite editions of many of the books, and you will find Amazon links for them from the focus text page at Everyday Education.
-I’m also gradually linking to the books on the main page for each level.
-The Introduction to Literature level is linked so far, and the others will soon follow if all goes well.